NubeIO/rubix-ce-docs/docs/hardware/sensors/micro-edge/micro-edge-v1/install.md

 # Onboard DIP Switch Configuration
-MicroEdge sensors have a bank of 8 small DIP switches within the sensor.
+Micro Edge sensors have a bank of 8 x small DIP switches within the sensor.
 These DIP switches are used to configure the functionality of the sensor.
 These DIP switches are located near the batteries on the sensor PCB.
 Open the sensor cover to find the DIP switches within.